mueseralex/showcase/README.md

 Collection of various automated solutions and bot implementations.

 ## Collaboration
-Interested in collaboration or need access to specific project code?
-Feel free to reach out!
+Interested in collaboration or need access to specific project code dm me

 ---